WHAT'S ON Here’s what to do this weekend if you’re still scratching your head for plans

 Image: Supplied

 Jazz lovers listen up.
-The Winery is officially launching its Jazzhaus Fridays event this week, and they’re promising to sling some of the best apertivo beats in town.
+The Winery has launched their Jazzhaus Fridays event, and they’re promising to sling some of the best apertivo beats in town.
 From 6pm every Friday, the Surry Hills institution will boast soulful, smooth sounds from pianists and three-piece bands until 11pm in the evening.

 If you’re clever, head in slightly earlier to cop the $12 Aperol spritzes, Americanos and Negronis during their 4pm to 6pm happy hour.
 Alternatively, night owls can also nab a great deal post 9pm, where The Winery is hosting their very own Supper Club special.